Lisa Vanderpump Posts Rare Throwback With Husband Ken Todd As They Celebrate 13,505 Days Of Marriage

 Grammer also added, “See you soon.”

-And Joyce Giraud, who appeared on one season of the Bravo reality show, wrote, “Happy happy Anniversary my loves.”
+Joyce Giraud, who appeared on one season of the Bravo reality show, wrote, “Happy happy Anniversary my loves.”

 You can see Lisa Vanderpump’s throwback wedding anniversary photo below.

 According to Us Weekly, Lisa later took to Twitter to reveal that the dog in the photo was the duo’s beloved pup, Huckleberry.
 The Vanderpump Rules star also joked about her husband’s age.
-At the time of their wedding, Lisa was 21 and Ken was 37, per Bravo TV.com.
+At the time of their wedding, Lisa was 21 and Ken was 37, per Bravo TV.

 “That was Huckleberry love dog,” Lisa tweeted of the pup.
 “I was a baby…. @KenToddBH Cradle snatcher.”